sulu/sulu-docs/developer/contributing/pull-requests.rst

 Example usage
 `````````````

-If you add a new feature or make breaking changes, please give us a example
+If you add a new feature or make breaking changes, please give us an example
 usage (code examples, screenshots, etc.), so we understand what you try to
 solve.